gambino9/django_api/README.md

 This is my very first API and first Django project, hence maybe not the best way to implement things with Django.

 ### Installation
+_The following commands will work with a Linux environment._

 Consider using a virtual environment before cloning the repo :
 ```